SimiCode/MNSIT_Fashion_prediction/README.md

 - Run: `git clone https://github.com/SimiCode/MNSIT_Fashion_prediction.git`
 - `cd` into cloned folder
 - Run: `jupyter notebook`
-- Selct Notebook and GO
+- Select Notebook and GO

 Here are some of the images from the dataset we’ll be using to the train the network:
 ![Training data](https://cdn-images-1.medium.com/max/800/1*GLzztrL9GinZLuAzlhU8Fw.png)